Black Lake Denesuline First Nation

 Black Lake (Tazen Tuwé) is a Denesuline First Nations band government in the boreal forest of northern Saskatchewan, Canada.
 It is located on the northwest shore of Black Lake where the Fond du Lac River leaves the lake to flow to Lake Athabasca.

-It is the main administrative headquarters of the Black Lake Denesuline Nation reserve with a land base of over 32000 ha.
+It is the main administrative headquarters of the Black Lake Denesuline Nation Indian reserve with a land base of over 32000 ha.
 Formerly, the Black Lake band used the name "Stony Rapids", which is now the name of a separate community 20 km northwest and downstream on the Fond du Lac River, not on reserve land.

 Black Lake Dene Nation

 Black Lake Dene Nation is a band government with territory at three locations: Chicken 224, Chicken 225 and Chicken 226.